"The Road to Ski Resort Mania" ~Snowmobile Edition~Learn more about "working vehicles" on the snow | Part 2

 Work through the night

-As in the case of Appi Ski Resort, staff are forced to work through the night to ensure the ski resort opens early in the morning.
-Operators need to be good at working at night, which is a big challenge.
+As the story of Appi Ski Resort illustrates, staff often have to work through the night to ensure the resort is open from early in the morning.
+Operators need to be able to handle the night.

-Here is a video of the preparation of the slopestyle venue for the famous ESPN Winter X-Games.
-The athletes deliver messages of gratitude at the end.
+This is a video of the venue being set up for the slopestyle event at the famous ESPN Winter X-Games.
+The athletes then deliver messages of gratitude.

 To produce the best performance, the best conditions are created on the stage.
 The athletes' ability to push their limits and compete is in fact the result of snowmobiles and the late-night work of staff.
 Knowing this behind-the-scenes information makes watching the competition even more interesting